MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/turn-off-enterprise-mode.md

 ---
-Description: 'It’s important that you test the sites you’re adding, or considering removing, from your Enterprise Mode site list.'
+Description: It’s important that you test the sites you’re adding, or considering removing, from your Enterprise Mode site list.
 MS-HAID: 'p\_ie11deploy.turn\_off\_enterprise\_mode'
 MSHAttr: 'PreferredLib:/library'
 title: Turn off Enterprise Mode (Internet Explorer 11 for IT Pros)